Basit4-ai/Intelligent-Parking-Management-system-for-smart-cities-using-computer-vision-yolov8/README.md

 decrement the availabe slot .
 # Running the "Final.ipynb" file:
-after running the the above file this will detect real time the available slot ,occupied slot ,right_parked and Wrong_parket
+after running the the above file this will detect real time the available slot ,occupied slot ,right_parked and Wrong_parket License
+This project is licensed under the MIT License - see the LICENSE file for details.

+# Contact Information
+For any questions or suggestions, feel free to reach out:

+Email: your-email@example.com
+LinkedIn: Your LinkedIn